What an Aesthetic Says

 Where can I find good solarpunk visual references?

-Imperial Boy and Olivia Sterling (illustrators), the Eden Project, Singapore's Gardens by the Bay, Bosco Verticale in Milan, Solarpunk magazine, the films of Studio Ghibli (Castle in the Sky, Nausicaä), and contemporary Art Nouveau revival design.
+Imperial Boy (Teikoku Shōnen) and other illustrators tagged into the movement, the Eden Project, Singapore's Gardens by the Bay, Bosco Verticale in Milan, Biosphere 2 in Arizona, the films of Studio Ghibli (Castle in the Sky, Nausicaä), and contemporary Art Nouveau revival design.
 Pinterest's solarpunk tag is now large enough to be a useful visual reference library.

 Written by E. Silkweaver